BROKERS, TOPICS, AND PARTITIONS

 For fault tolerance, each partition can be replicated across multiple brokers.
 For each partition, one broker acts as the leader, and the other brokers hosting replicas act as followers.

 The number of replicas for a topic is configurable and is known as the replication factor.
 A replication factor of N means that N-1 broker failures can be tolerated for that partition without data loss.
-This distributed consensus and replication mechanism is a complex topic, sharing conceptual similarities with systems discussed in understanding blockchain technology.
+This distributed consensus and replication mechanism is a complex topic, sharing conceptual similarities with systems discussed in blockchain technology.

 Historically, Apache Kafka relied on Apache ZooKeeper for cluster metadata management, including: